 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
 The Board of Trustees has formally met 3 times during the year.
-While the board met fewer than six times during the year, trustees are satisfied that through the use of relevant sub-committees they maintain effective oversight.

 Attendance during the year at meetings of the Board of Trustees was as follows: